-By the time you sign up for back surgery, your doctor will probably have tried a number of treatments to ease your back pain.
+By the time you sign up for back surgery, your doctor will probably have tried a number of treatments to ease your back pain or lower body weakness.
 While there are no guarantees the operation will provide relief, there are lots of options.
 Learn as much as you can about back surgery ahead of time.
 The more you know, the better the choice you’ll make.

 What Are the Benefits?

 Often, the result is more than just a drop in pain.
 You may find:

 - You don't need to take as much pain medicine.

 Are There Risks?

 Most people who get back surgery have minimal, if any, complications.

 That said, any operation has some degree of risk, including:

 - Blood clots, for instance in your legs or lungs